radford-nguyen/homepage/index.md

 Not that I want to live forever, but it'd be interesting to see what kind of social constructs remain after we hit a post-scarcity society.
-Personally, I'm hoping for something like anarchist utopian ideals of [The Culture][1] novels, where "Money is a sign of poverty."
+Personally, I'm hoping for something like the anarchist utopian ideals of [The Culture][1] novels, where "Money is a sign of poverty."

 [1]: http://en.wikipedia.org/wiki/The_Culture